giegeralexandra/giegeralexandra.github.io/_posts/2021-03-26-javascript_and_memory_games.markdown

 end
 ```

 Because I am using Rails backend API to connect to the frontend of the application, it was important for me to implement a serializer service class for both Game and User.
 I decided to use the Active Model Serializers gem to assist.
 Once the gem was downloaded, it was very easy and flexible to get my serializers prepared.
-I entered the data I needed to be serialized when fetching the data from the frontend and left behind the extra data that was not necessary.
+I entered the data needed when fetching from the frontend and left behind the extra data that was not necessary.

 ```
 class GameSerializer < ActiveModel::Serializer